Devin Vassell NBA Preview vs. the Lakers

-The San Antonio Spurs, with Devin Vassell, match up versus the Los Angeles Lakers at 8:00 PM ET on Wednesday.
+Devin Vassell plus his San Antonio Spurs teammates hit the court versus the Los Angeles Lakers at 7:30 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.